Chapter 19 – Erica's Gift

 "Are you all right?"
 Ella asked her.
 She held Erica's chin to look at her eyes.

-Byrne saw this reaction and smiled slightly.
+Byrne saw this reaction and smiled but no one noticed.

 What the hell was that supposed to mean?
 She frowned at him.